play-with-docker/play-with-docker.github.io/_posts/2017-01-26-docker-containers.markdown

 docker container --help
 ```

-We have already seen some of them and will see some other ones in the following but feel free to test them by yourself and to experiment funny container stuff.
+We have already seen some of them and will see some other ones in the following but feel free to test them by yourself and to experiment with some fun container commands and features.

 ## Understand the container layer

-The container layer is the layer created when a container is ran.
-This is the layer in which changes done in the container are stored.
+The container layer is the layer created when a container is run.
+This is the layer in which the changes applied are stored.
-This layer is deleted when the container is removed and thus cannot be used for presistent storage.
+This layer is deleted when the container is removed and thus cannot be used for persistent storage.

 We will start by running a container in interactive mode based on the **ubuntu** image.